Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ## <a name="1014384-20121082143840"></a>101.43.84 (20.121082.14384.0)

-- Compilación candidata para macOS 12 (Monterey)
+- Compilación de candidatos para macOS 12 (Monterrey)
 - Correcciones de errores

 ## <a name="1014110-20121072141100"></a>101.41.10 (20.121072.14110.0)